MADE

 What happens if no winning script is selected? +

-If the jury determines no submitted script meets the standard required to make a film worth making, your entry fee is refunded automatically within 14 business days minus the $9 processing fee.
+If the jury determines no submitted script meets the standard required to make a film worth making, your entry fee is refunded automatically minus the $9 processing fee.
+Refunds are processed within 90 days of Go South Films' written determination that the contest cannot proceed to production.
 You don't need to request it.
 No other contest offers this.
 We do because we'd rather give your money back than make something we're not proud of.

 Why does Go South Films have final approval on director and cast? +

-Because we are co-producing and investing the prize pool, we have a responsibility to ensure the film gets made well.
-This isn't about overriding your vision — it's about protecting the project.
-In practice this means we have a conversation, not a veto.
-If you want to direct your own script, make that case in your deck.
+Because we are producing and investing the prize pool, we have a responsibility to ensure the film gets made well.
+This isn't about overriding your vision - it's about protecting the project.
+If you want to direct your own script, make that case in your creative notes.
 If you have a director in mind, tell us.
 Our approval exists to prevent situations where an unqualified attachment puts the production at risk.

 Do I keep my rights if I enter? +